 4.7.
 Should the realizable value of the existing securities exceed our claims by a total of more than 20 %, we shall be obliged to release securities at our option at the request of the customer or a third party prejudiced by our excess security.

-A credit note will be issued for the repossessed goods to the value of the original invoice amount less a lump sum payment of 1.5 % of the invoice amount without value added tax for each month or part thereof which elapses between delivery and repossession.
+A credit note will be issued for the repossessed goods to the value of the original invoice amount less a lump sum payment of 10 % for each month or part thereof which elapses between delivery and repossession.
 We shall be entitled to provide grounds for higher compensation and the customer for lower compensation.

 5. Material defects and defects in title